OffByNone/Omniscience/README.md

 intel upnp tools, network light doesn't show methods or properties but it definitely has them.

 When I reload the page, it will resubscribe to the device causing me to get multiple responses

+ssdp:alive, ssdp:byebye, ssdp:update

+going to need a second set of ssdp just for listening.
+Need to bind to port 1900 for listening and the senders cant send on 1900

+When a device is added to the network, it MUST multicast discovery messages to advertise its root device, any embedded devices, and any services.
+Each discovery message MUST contain four major components:
+1. A notification type (e.g., device type), sent in an NT (Notification Type) header field.
+2. A composite identifier for the advertisement, sent in a USN (Unique Service Name) header field.
+3. A URL for more information about the device (or enclosing device in the case of a service), sent in a LOCATION header field.
+4. A duration for which the advertisement is valid, sent in a CACHE-CONTROL header field.
+To advertise its capabilities, a device multicasts a number of discovery messages.
+Specifically, a root device MUST multicast:
+    Three discovery messages for the root device.

+if a message hasnt come in by the notify expry time then the device is considered gone.
+If any sub-device or service from the device checks in within the timeout all are considered still alive

+Object { NT: "uuid:134a75fa-d095-481f-a169-07b070…", CACHE-CONTROL: "max-age=900", HOST: "239.255.255.250:1900", NTS: "ssdp:alive", USN: "uuid:134a75fa-d095-481f-a169-07b070…", SERVER: "Windows NT/5.0, UPnP/1.0, Intel CLR…", LOCATION: "http://192.168.6.1:51300/", CONTENT-LENGTH: "0" }

+Object { NT: "upnp:rootdevice", HOST: "239.255.255.250:1900", NTS: "ssdp:byebye", USN: "uuid:134a75fa-d095-481f-a169-07b070…", CONTENT-LENGTH: "0" }